SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Idaho State University College of Pharmacy discussed various scenarios such as handling drug-related inquiries, professional behavior, career plans, and ethical dilemmas.
-The responses indicate a mix of situational, ethical, and personal questions, with no mention of an MMI format or nondisclosure agreement.
+Students said most interesting question asked at Idaho State University College of Pharmacy discussed various scenarios like handling drug-related inquiries, ethical dilemmas, future career plans, and personal values.
+The interview format was not explicitly mentioned as MMI, but some responses indicated a structured approach, possibly involving nondisclosure agreements.

 What was the most difficult question?